 \section{Introduction}

-In Electrostatics, an amount of, say positive, electric charge free to move across a conductor $E$ in Euclidean space will reach an equilibrium configuration $\mu$, which at the same time: (i) minimizes the energy ${\mathcal E}(\mu)$ carried by the generated electrostatic potential $V(\mu)$; (ii) minimizes the maximum value of the potential $V(\mu)$; (iii) makes the potential constants on $E$, but, possibly, for a small exceptional set.
-For a given system of units, there is an amount $\|\mu\|$ of charge for which the potential on (most of) $E$ is unitary, $V(\mu)=1$.
-The total charge $\|\mu\|$ is the \it capacity \rm of the conductor and $\mu$ is the corresponding \textit{equilibrium measure} of $E$.
+In Electrostatics, an amount of, say positive, electric charge free to move across a conductor $A$ in the Euclidean space will reach an equilibrium configuration $\mu$, which at the same time: (i) minimizes the energy ${\mathcal E}(\mu)$ carried by the generated electrostatic potential; (ii) minimizes the maximum value of the potential ; (iii) makes the potential constant on all of $A$, but possibly for a small exceptional set.
+For a given system of units, there is an amount $\|\mu\|$ of charge for which the potential on (most of) $A$ is unitary.
+The total charge $\|\mu\|$ is the \textit{capacity} of the conductor and $\mu$ is the corresponding \textit{equilibrium measure} of $A$.
 The mathematical theory of electrostatics, developed by Gauss, then put on firm mathematical foundations by Frostman, was later extended in many directions.
-See \cite{brelot} for a survey of axiomatic linear theories which goes far beyond the scope of this article, and \cite{adams} for a rather general axiomatic nonlinear theory.
+See \cite{brelot} for a survey of axiomatic linear theories which goes far beyond the scope of this article, and \cite{adams} for a rather general axiomatic non-linear theory.
 The problem we consider here, in a special instance, is that of characterizing equilibrium measures.
-Namely, given a positive measure $\mu$, our ``measurable'', is there a way to tell whether or not it is the equilibrium measure for some conductor $E$?
-The equilibrium measures are known to satisfy a number of properties, but, to the best of our knowledge, a complete answer is available only for finite, planar graphs, and is somehow implicit in a theorem by Schramm \cite{schramm}.
-It is known, however, a combinatorial interpretation of the equilibrium measure $\mu$ of a \it closed \rm subset of the boundary of a planar graph (see \cite{benjamini}).
+Namely, given a positive measure $\mu$, our ``measurable'', is there a way to tell whether or not it is the equilibrium measure for some conductor $A$?
+The equilibrium measures are known to satisfy a number of properties, but to the best of our knowledge a complete answer is available only for the equilibrium measure of the boundary of a planar graphs.
+The case of finite, planar graphs is in \cite{schramm}, and a combinatorial interpretation of the equilibrium measure $\mu$ of the boundary of possibly infinite, planar graphs satisfying an extra technical hypothesis, is in a beautiful article by Benjamini and Schramm \cite{benjamini}.